wso2/kubernetes-ei/scalable-mb/README.md

 wso2ei-scalable-mb-ingress   wso2ei-scalable-message-broker   <EXTERNAL-IP>   80, 443   9m
 ```

-2. Add the above two hosts as entries in /etc/hosts file as follows:
+2. Add the above host as an entry in /etc/hosts file as follows:

 ```
 <EXTERNAL-IP>	wso2ei-scalable-message-broker